 Few of the more than 40 individuals involved in the project consultations identified a need for specific changes to Training Packages to meet current or future digital skills needs.
 Those that did have feedback on Training Package content made reference to the need to make sure that that content was up-to-date in today's rapidly changing work environment.
 No-one involved in the consultations identified any gaps that needed to be filled (or where they did, later analysis identified units which were available).
 The Training Package analysis undertaken during the project identified a wide range of Training Package components which contained specific digital skills relevant to the scope of this project.
+A number of units of competency in these Training Packages were already being used in a cross sector manner.

-Many of those involved in the consultations raised the issue of skills needs in an Industry 4.0 environment (Industry 4.0 is also referred to as the fourth industrial revolution and relates to the profound changes occurring in manufacturing and related industries as a result of Smart Automation).
+Many of those involved in the consultations raised the issue of skills needs in an Industry 4.0 environment (Industry 4.0 is also referred to as the fourth industrial revolution and relates to the profound changes occurring in manufacturing and related industries as a result of digitisation).
 They questioned if and how Training Packages could meet the needs of this new industrial revolution and what would happen to Australian manufacturing if they were unable to do so.

 A number of participants pointed out the very short amount of time required to get new courses accredited in the university sector (a matter of weeks) versus the time needed to get courses accredited or Training Packages changed in the VET sector.
 People also pointed to the need for critical thinking, problem solving and other skills that went 'beyond the technical' during the consultations when they discussed future skill needs in manufacturing and related industries.